 Street sweeping is an important part of the City’s efforts to reduce pollution in the South River.
-The City recently purchased a new street sweeper that collects 400 tons of debris every year (literally tons of debris a month) from city streets that would have ended up in the South River.
-Examine the chart below to see if there are any research topics for a non-fiction story.
+Our street sweeper collects 400 tons of debris every year (literally tons of debris a month) from city streets that would have ended up in the South River.
+Examine the chart below to see what effect street sweeping has on the South River and the Chesapeake Bay:.

 A crucial role of the Engineering Division is to review subdivision and commercial development plans to ensure that the City has a sustainable infrastructure, and that stormwater management practices are designed to efficiently remove pollutants, which would otherwise be harmful to the South River, its tributaries and the Chesapeake Bay.
 If you would like to learn more about being a Civil/Environmental Engineer or about stormwater management practices visit these links:

 Although the City is fortunate to have a drinking supply that comes from naturally filtered water (due to our karst topography), if too much drinking water leaks into the River, the fish and other macro-invertebrates can be affected.
 One area the City water division is looking to expand its efforts in is the detection of old leaky pipes.
 By identifying these leaking areas we are able to minimize the amount of treated water that reaches the river.

 The Fleet Division of Public Works came up with an innovative idea for using the waste oils recovered from changing the oil in approximately ten vehicles each month when working with the various city vehicles and equipment.
 For the past 11 years, this division has created a sustainable environmentally friendly practice of using all that oil, which would have been discarded, to heat their workshop and bay areas.
 Any waste oil can be used: motor oil, gear oil, diesel oil, kerosene and others.